-New development plans can do a great deal to increase opportunities for equestrian access by creating new restricted byways or bridleways or upgrading footpaths when equestrians are considered at an early part of the planning process.
-This includes schemes for new roads or widening existing ones where bridleways and byways can be given light-controlled crossings which include provision for equestrians,5 bridges or underpasses to maintain them as through routes.
+New development plans can do a great deal to increase opportunities for equestrian access by creating new restricted byways or bridleways or improving existing ones when equestrian access is considered at an early part of the planning process.
+This includes schemes for new roads or widening existing ones where bridleways and byways can be given light-controlled crossings which include provision for equestrians, bridges or underpasses to maintain them as through routes.